 #7 Find inspiration outside photography

 Inspiration comes in a variety of ways.
-Sometimes it can be found at the most unexpected places.
+Sometimes it can be found in the most unexpected places.

-My painting skills are on the levels of an infant but certain paintings capture my attention and have me staring for a long time.
+My painting skills are on the level of an infant, but certain paintings capture my attention and have me staring for a long time.
 When looking at such images, I look at how the artist uses light, colors, and shadows, how the composition guides the viewer through the image, and how the overall atmosphere contributes to the story.

 'View of Dresden by Moonlight' by JC Dahl

-Look at this painting by Norwegian artist Johan Christian Dahl and think of how you can use his compositional skills in your photography.
+Look at the painting “Dresden Moonlight” by Norwegian artist Johan Christian Dahl and think of how you can use his compositional skills in your photography.
 What else can you learn from this?

 How can we use the light or elements in front of us to capture the attention of viewers?
 How can we use colors?
 How can we take advantage of post-processing to emphasize a specific part of the image?